The Southern States 200 Alabama Course Description

 Single-track Trails: Total – 7.83 miles

 Runners will leave the Low Point Aid Station heading south.
 After about 100 yards go right on the Chief Ladiga Trail.
 The Chief Ladiga is a paved Rail-Trail.
 Follow Ladiga southeast for 0.5 miles.
 The Pinhoti Trail turns off to the left, leaving the paved trail.
-The next 8.0 miles should be single-track trails.
-At mile 130 runners reach County Rd 500, a hard-packed gravel and dirt road.
+The next 7.43 miles will be single-track trails.
+After 7.93 miles, runners reach County Rd 500.
+This is a hard-packed gravel and dirt road.
 At the road, turn left and follow 500 for 5.5 miles to the Hill Top/Blue Trail Aid Station.
-There is another race on the Chief Ladiga trail on the SS200 race weekend.
-The race is an out/back race and you may encounter runners going in either direction.
-Carefully follow the SS200 Signs along this section.

-NOTE: Be sure your crew understands they my NOT drive on CR500 between Hwy 55 (Rabbit Town Rd) and the Coleman Lake Aid Station.
+NOTE: Be sure your crew understands they my NOT drive on CR500 between Piedmont, AL and Hwy 55 (Rabbit Town Rd) or between Hwy 55 and the Coleman Lake Aid Station.
 If they do, you will be disqualified.
-Your crew is required to reach Coleman Lake from the Georgia Side of the Pinhoti.
+Your crew is required to reach Coleman Lake and Hilltop Blue from the Georgia Side of the Pinhoti.
 Use the button below to see a map from High Point, Alabama to Coleman Lake.

 Hard Packed Dirt/Gravel Roads – 5.6 miles